 As we grew, so did the services that we provided.
 Those services were Bogard Service Coordination, Home Based Support, WRAP Service Coordination for children with severe mental illness, Waiver Case Coordination (now known as ISSA – Individual Services and Support Advocacy), and Project Success.
 The addition of the Child & Family Connections (CFC) program expanded our staff and the focus of Options & Advocacy to provide services through the lifespan of our clients.
 Child & Family Connections is part of the State of Illinois Early Intervention System for infants and children under the age of three.

 Today we have grown to thirty-one employees.
-We operate three programs – Child & Family Connections (CFC) for children under the age of three who are experiencing delays in their development, Community Access Coordination (CAC) which serves individuals over the age of three who have a developmental disability, and the Autism Support program which serves children and young adults who have an autism spectrum diagnosis.
+We operate three programs – Child & Family Connections (CFC) for children under the age of three who are experiencing delays in their development, Community Access Coordination (CAC) which serves individuals over the age of three who have a developmental disability, and the Autism Resource Center which serves children and young adults who have an autism spectrum diagnosis.

 With the help of our trained and dedicated staff our clients and their families obtain critical information and guidance.
 Our CFC division serves over 1,200 children annually who are experiencing a delay in their development or who have a diagnosis known to lead to developmental delays.
 The families learn to integrate activities that promote typical development and learn how to effectively participate in the development of service plans.